Subject (grammar): Subjects in sentence structure

 The subject receives a privileged status in theories of sentence structure.
-In those approaches that acknowledge the binary division of the clause into a subject and a predicate (as is the case in most phrase structure grammars), the subject is usually an immediate dependent of the root node, whereby its sister is the predicate.
+In those approaches that acknowledge the binary division of the clause into a subject and a predicate (as is the case in most phrase structure grammars), the subject is usually a daughter of the root node, whereby its sister is the predicate.
 The object, in contrast, appears lower in the structure as a dependent of the/a verb, e.g.

 Subjects are indicated using blue, and objects using orange.
 The special status of the subject is visible insofar as the subject is higher in the tree each time than the object.
 In theories of syntax that reject the initial division (as is the case in most dependency grammars), the subject is nevertheless also granted a privileged status insofar as it is an immediate dependent of the finite verb.
 The following trees are those of a dependency grammar:

 The subject is a dependent of the root node, the finite verb, in both trees.
 The object, in contrast, appears lower in the second tree, where it is a dependent of the non-finite verb.
 The subject remains a dependent finite verb when subject-auxiliary inversion occurs:

 The prominence of the subject is consistently reflected in its position in the tree as an immediate dependent of the root word, the finite verb.